honeycombio/intro-to-o11y-java/README.md

 What percentage of the service time is spend in it?

 # Appendix: how to add autoinstrumentation to your own app

+This magic happens through [instrumentation](https://docs.oracle.com/en/java/javase/11/docs/api/java.instrument/java/lang/instrument/Instrumentation.html) by a Java agent.
+The agent gloms onto your Java app, recognizes Spring receiving HTTP requests, and emits events.

+There's a general OpenTelemetry Java agent, and [Honeycomb wraps it into a version] https://github.com/honeycombio/honeycomb-opentelemetry-java#agent-usage) that's easier to configure.
+This app uses that one.

 Find details (and the latest) in [Honeycomb's docs](https://docs.honeycomb.io/getting-data-in/java/opentelemetry-distro/).